-A four-time GRAMMY-nominated 15-piece big band led by multi-GRAMMY®- and Emmy-nominated recording artist John Beasley, which has performed at nearly 60 cities around the world so far.
+A six-time GRAMMY-nominated 15-piece big band, septet or trio led by John Beasley, which has performed at nearly 60 cities around the world so far.

 MONK’estra Big Band